boardslayer/boardslayer.github.io/_pages/updates.md

 ### _May, 2024_

-- I completed my comprehensive examination for the PhD program at the Indian Institute of Technology, Delhi. _yay!_
+- I completed my comprehensive examination for the PhD program at the Indian Institute of Technology, Delhi.

+### _March, 2024_

+- I visited Switzerland and Sweden.
+I attended my first International Telecommunication Union Study Group meetings in Geneva!

 ### _January, 2024_